Automattic/host-partner-documentation/jetpack/jetpack-backup-endpoints/backups.md

 ### Response Format

-Array of objects, each containing information about one backup attempt;
+Array of objects, each containing information about one backup attempt:

 ```
 [{